werbot/werbot/.github/README.md

 - Join our [Dev community](https://dev.to/werbot)
 - Questions tagged #werbot on [Stack Overflow](https://stackoverflow.com/questions/tagged/werbot)

-## 🤝&nbsp;&nbsp;Contributing
+## 👍&nbsp;&nbsp;Contribute

 We would for you to get involved with Werbot development!
+If you want to say **thank you** and/or support the active development of `Werbot`:

+1. Add a [GitHub Star](https://github.com/werbot/werbot/stargazers) to the project.
+2. Tweet about the project [on your Twitter](https://twitter.com/intent/tweet?text=Werbot%20is%20an%20%221Password%22%20for%20servers%20and%20teams%20-%20open%20source%20solution%20with%20single%20sign-on%20for%20easy%20and%20secure%20sharing%20of%20servers%2C%20databases%2C%20or%20app%20access.%20https%3A%2F%2Fgithub.com%2Fwerbot%2Fwerbot).
+3. Write a review or tutorial on [Medium](https://medium.com/), [Dev.to](https://dev.to/) or personal blog.
+4. Support the project by donating a [cup of coffee](https://buymeacoff.ee/fenny).

-If you wish to help, you can learn more about how you can contribute to this project in the [contribution guide](CONTRIBUTING.md).
+You can learn more about how you can contribute to this project in the [contribution guide](CONTRIBUTING.md).

 ## 🚨&nbsp;&nbsp;Security